 Using Passenger with cPanel on CentOS 7

-Phusion Passenger is a web application server that can run Ruby, Node.js, and Python applications on your webserver.
+Phusion Passenger is a web application server that can run Ruby, Node.js, and Python applications on your web server.
 It integrates with both Apache and Nginx to serve content to your visitors.
-Historically, this application was difficult to integrate with cPanel servers, which would combine the power of Ruby applications with the ease of management that cPanel provides, but recent advancements make setting up your Passenger module very simple.
+Historically, this application was difficult to integrate with cPanel servers, which would combine the power of Ruby applications with the ease of management that cPanel provides, but recent advancements make setting up your Passenger module very simple on both a VPS server as well as a dedicated server.
 This easy walkthrough will show you how to add Passenger, Apache mod_passenger, and the supporting Ruby installation to cPanel.

 Ruby on Rails has of this writing released patches for a critical security vulnerability affecting nearly all versions of Rails.
 It is critical that your Rails applications be updated to one of the following versions:

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.